AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/mdva-43726-catalog-price-rule-fails-to-apply-after-partial-reindex.md

 ---
-description: The MDVA-43726 patch fixes the issue where the catalog price rule based on store-level attribute match fails to apply after partial reindex.
-This patch is available when the Quality Patches Tool (QPT) 1.1.12 is installed.
-The patch ID is MDVA-43726.
-Please note that the issue is scheduled to be fixed in Adobe Commerce 2.4.5.
+title: "MDVA-43726: Catalog price rule fails to apply after partial reindex"
 labels: QPT patches,Quality Patches Tool,Support Tools,QPT 1.1.12,catalog,store-level attribute,reindex,Magento,Adobe Commerce,cloud infrastructure,on-premises,2.3.3,2.3.3-p1,2.3.4,2.3.4-p2,2.3.5,2.3.5-p1,2.3.5-p2,2.3.6,2.3.6-p1,2.3.7,2.3.7-p1,2.3.7-p2,2.4.0,2.4.0-p1,2.4.1,2.4.1-p1,2.4.2,2.4.2-p1,2.4.2-p2
-title: 'MDVA-43726: Catalog price rule fails to apply after partial reindex'
 ---

-# MDVA-43726: Catalog price rule fails to apply after partial reindex

 The MDVA-43726 patch fixes the issue where the catalog price rule based on store-level attribute match fails to apply after partial reindex.
 This patch is available when the [Quality Patches Tool (QPT)](https://support.magento.com/hc/en-us/articles/360047139492) 1.1.12 is installed.
 The patch ID is MDVA-43726.
 Please note that the issue is scheduled to be fixed in Adobe Commerce 2.4.5.